Prompt-Driven Building Footprint Extraction in Aerial Images with Offset-Building Model: Introduction

 Besides, NMS, soft NMS\cite{a14} and softer NMS\cite{a15} are designed for object detection and instance segmentation.
 They adjust intersecting boxes by boxes' score.
 However, simply deleting or adjusting box score cannot improve offset qualities.
 But the idea of soft NMS really inspired us, \textit{“can we proofread low-quality offsets based on those well-predicted offsets?”}.

-With the turnup of prompt paradigm, a cutting-edge model, namely Segment Anything Model (SAM)\cite{a16}, allows for powerful zero-shot capabilities with flexible prompting.
-SAM has applied widely in dataset labeling.
-Data producers only plot a point, a box or a coarse-labeled mask, then SAM can give a better mask label.
-Inherit from which, many works have proved its success.
-Finetuned from SAM, SAM-HQ improved segmentation quality of SAM by solving the problem of 16$\times$-downsampling feature maps\cite{a17}.
-RS-Prompter\cite{a18} can complete many downstream mask-related tasks by providing prompts to SAM.
-Integrating how Wang\cite{a12} finds building footprints and powerful SAM, we are lighted to solve BFE problem in prompt level: \textit{“can we provide a prompt and a model directly plots the roof and drag it to its footprint like a human annotator?”}.

-To answer mentioned two questions, we devised a workflow inspired by SAM, transforming Wang's models\cite{a12} into ones compatible with box prompts.
-Additionally, leveraging SAM, we developed our own model, Offset Building Model (OBM).
+To answer mentioned two questions, we devised a workflow inspired by SAM, transforming Wang's models\cite{a12} into a promptable model compatible with box prompts.
+Additionally, leveraging SAM, we proposed Offset Building Model (OBM)\cref{fig.00}.
 To tackle problems of NMS algorithms, we identified general patterns by experiments, leading to the creation of the DNMS algorithms.
 DNMS will not delete instances, but improve offsets quality in reality.
 We also established a novel evaluation system for prompt-level models, by which we can depict ability of models in more details.
 By conducting extra experiments on a new dataset, we proved the superiority of our OBM and DNMS algorithms.

 Moreover, with accurate extraction of roofs and footprints, another contribution of our work can influence the process of monocular height estimation.
 Height information can be retrieved directly with 3D-aware techniques, e.g., 3D sensors such as light detection and ranging (LiDAR)\cite{a19, a20, a21}.
 However, rare data derived by such conditionally applicable sensors cannot fulfill the demand of related deep learning methods\cite{a5}, but our methods can generate relative height map of buildings using optical remote sensing images.
-Different from above mentioned height maps, the only gap between height maps and our maps can bridged by a scale factor or camera parameters.
+Different from above-mentioned height maps, the only gap between height maps and our maps can be bridged by a scale factor or camera parameters.